jorgeluceda/csharp-products/README.md

 ### Emmanuel
 * Create a simple icon for it in the resource editor.
 Visual Studio cannot edit 32-bit images.
 Remove all the 32-bit Image Types and only edit the 8-bit icons.
 If you want to add color, you will have to add 24-bit Image Types and delete the 8-bit image types.
-* When the notify icon is clicked, make the application visible and activate it.

 ### MoeBhat
 * When the application closes, display a message box if the user has added a name to the list view.